Russia launches another large-scale drone and missile attack on Ukraine, killing 3 and wounding 13

 A maternity hospital and residential buildings in the southern port of Odesa were damaged in the attack, regional head Oleh Kiper said.
 Two people were killed and nine injured, according to the regional prosecutor's office.

-Another person was killed in Kyiv's Obolon district, regional head Tymur Tkachenko wrote on Telegram.
+Another person was killed in Kyiv's Obolonskyi district, regional head Tymur Tkachenko wrote on Telegram.

 “Russian strikes are once again hitting not military targets but the lives of ordinary people.
 This once again shows the true nature of what we are dealing with,” he said.